design-tokens/community-group/technical-reports/format/composite-types.md

 ## Transition

 Represents a animated transition between two states.
-The `type` property MUST be set to the string `transition`.
+The `$type` property MUST be set to the string `transition`.
 The value MUST be an object with the following properties:

 - `duration`: The duration of the transition.
 The value of this property MUST be a valid [duration](#duration) value or a reference to a duration token.
 - `delay`: The time to wait before the transition begins.
 The value of this property MUST be a valid [duration](#duration) value or a reference to a duration token.